 I often add fat to a facelift to give the cheeks a youthful plumpness, and I sometimes have patients return for a series of fat injections after the initial surgery for a lasting overall result.

 What It Means for You

 Not only do these techniques all create more natural-looking and long-lasting results, but they also provide an improved recovery experience for patients.
 I perform facelifts using a local anesthetic with sedation, which is not only a safer approach but also avoids the extended recovery that follows surgeries in which general anesthesia is used.
 Additionally, these techniques minimize trauma to tissue, limiting the amount of bruising and increasing postoperative comfort.

-If you are considering a facelift, it’s best to find a board-certified plastic surgeon in Chicago or wherever you are who uses these techniques to ensure you get the best results possible.
+If you are considering a facelift, it’s best to find a board-certified plastic surgeon or facial plastic surgeon in Chicago who uses these techniques to ensure you get the best results possible.
 You can discuss your own facelift options by requesting a consultation with our online form or by phone at (312) 788-2560.